box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 Box core SDKs and Box Next Generation SDKs were created as separate libraries.
 Going forward, within the Box core SDK artifacts will include:

 - `(n+1)` major version will include manually maintained **Box core SDK and Box Next Generation SDK artifacts**.
 This version enables leveraging coexisting artifacts at the same time, and serve as a transition phase.
+Stay tuned for this upcoming release.
 - `v10.0.0` version includes **only the Box Next Generation SDK artifact**.
+Currently, this version is available as a branch for each SDK repository.

 ## How to decide